dtonhofer/prolog_notes/swipl_notes/about_continuations/README.md

 C = call_continuation([]).
 ```

+The above brings about the idea that in case a predicate calls `shift/1` on the last position, one
+could have `reset/3` just yield 0 on the continuation parameter place instead of `call_continuation([])`
+but this brings unknown complications for little gain: [issue#788](https://github.com/SWI-Prolog/swipl-devel/issues/708).

-There is something to do if there is a true following the `shift/1`, namely, succeed:
+**There is something to do if there is a `true` following the `shift/1`, namely, succeed:**

 ```
 ?- reset((shift(mine),true),mine,C).